 Many image warping techniques can be performed to generate the desired distorted image.
 Projective texture mapping was introduced by Segal et al. [6] to generate shadows and lighting effects; Debevec et al. [7] use projective texture mapping to create the view dependent texture for image based rendering and Raskar et al. [12] applied it to create the warped image implicitly for their multi-surfaces.
-For projective 2D texture mapping, the 3-component homogeneous coordinate (s,t,q) is provided for each primitive, and the interpolated homogeneous coordinate is projected to a real 2D texture coordinate, (s/q, t/q), used to index into the texture image.
-However, in our algorithm in above section, we have obtained the texture image portion for each tile.

-We can provide the 2-component real coordinate (s,t) in texture space to index into the texture image directly.
+For projective 2D texture mapping, the 3component homogeneous coordinate (s,t,q) is provided for each primitive, and the interpolated homogeneous coordinate is projected to a real 2D texture coordinate, (s/q, t/q), used to index into the texture image.
+However, in our algorithm, we have obtained the texture image portion for each tile.
+We can thus provide the 2-component real coordinate (s,t) in texture space to index into the texture image directly.
 Our current implementation uses conventional 2D texture mapping in OpenGL to create the distorted scene image efficiently from the initial reference scene image.

-In Section 3.2, we discussed how to build the tile-wise display surface model from the reference scene depth image and assigned proper texture coordinates on the reference image for each tile.
-Now we can imagine the left projector as a virtual camera and render these tiles mapped with their desired image coordinates to create the warped image.
+In Section 3.2, we discussed how to build the tile-wise display surface model from the reference scene depth image.
+Now we can imagine the left projector renders these tiles mapped with their desired image coordinates to create the warped image.
 The warping is achieved tile by tile with OpenGL texture mapping.
 No explicit warping function is involved for an individual tile.
 However, these tiles overlap, resulting in occlusions.
 Hence, we do not have a continuous warping, but a disjoint reprojection.
 Since the tiles are occluded, they must be sorted according to their depth and rendered in a back-to-front order to obtain the correctly distorted image.